WWPCA/IeltsPrep/IELTS_AI_PREP_GDPR_COMPLIANCE_FRAMEWORK.md

 ## Conclusion

-IELTS GenAI Prep, featuring TrueScore® and Elaris® - the world's ONLY GenAI assessor tools for IELTS test preparation - has implemented a comprehensive GDPR compliance framework covering all aspects of the regulation.
+IELTS GenAI Prep, featuring TrueScore® and ClearScore® - the world's ONLY GenAI assessor tools for IELTS test preparation - has implemented a comprehensive GDPR compliance framework covering all aspects of the regulation.
 This framework ensures that:

 1. User privacy and data protection are built into the core of the platform (Article 5)
 2. Assessment package purchases and processing are handled with complete transparency and user control